flemosr/tonic-richer-error/README.md

 }
 ```

-### Setup different standard error messages
+### Send different standard error messages
-Multiple examples are provided at the [ErrorDetails section] of the docs.
+Multiple examples are provided at the [`ErrorDetails`] doc.
+Instructions about
-Instructions about how to setup the messages fields correctly are provided at
+how to setup the messages fields correctly are provided at
 [standard error messages].

 ### Alternative `tonic::Status` associated functions and methods
-In the [WithErrorDetails section] of the docs, an alternative way of interacting
+In the [`WithErrorDetails`] doc, an alternative way of interacting with
-with `tonic::Status` is presented, using vectors of standard error messages
+`tonic::Status` is presented, using vectors of standard error messages
-directly ([::with_error_details_vec], [.get_error_details_vec]).
-This approach
-can provide more control over the final error details vector if necessary, and
+directly.
+This approach can provide more control over the final error details
-it is also presented at the [examples] directory.
+vector if necessary.
+To see how to adopt this approach, please check the
+[`::with_error_details_vec`] and [`.get_error_details_vec`] docs, and also the
+[examples] directory.\
 Besides that, multiple examples with alternative error detail extration methods
-are provided in the docs, which can be useful if only one kind of error detail
+are provided in the [`WithErrorDetails`] doc, which can be specially useful if
-is being used, for example: [.get_details_bad_request].
+only one kind of error detail is being used.
+For example:
+[`.get_details_bad_request`].

 ## License